Anchorsify/Anchorsify.github.io/_pages/Mist.md

 #### -=[ Clan Swords ]=-

-Upon becoming a Chuunin, a Mist swordsman will receive their own, personalized blade.
+Upon becoming a Chuunin or reaching 2500 XP, a Mist swordsman will receive their own, personalized blade.
 Most of them will have kept, used, and taken care of a single sword, usually a katana, from their days in the academy--in these cases, they usually opt to have that weapon reforged.

 Though they don't partake in the forging process, the ninja will be there the entire time, and it's followed by a ritual consecration, and a four-day period of solitary meditation in which the shinobi is alone with only their blade, fasting and subsisting off only just enough water to stave off dehydration.
 The relationship between sword and swordsman is... interesting.
 Most swordsmen take care of their blade better than their teammates, and it's not even considered unusual for them to name and talk to it (if the sword starts talking back, though, that just means they're crazy).